Danielrichard949/alx-pre_course/0x01-git/README.md

 coco
-Bigger you dream, bigger you live in it
+It's a big world, th bigger you dream, bigger you live in it